6446. pas

 Phonetic Spelling: (pas)

-Meaning: a long and sleeved tunic
+2. (by implication) (plural) a long and sleeved tunic (perhaps simply a wide one

 Strong's Exhaustive Concordance